tradingview/documentation-guidelines/PineUserManual/WritingStyle.md

 ### Italics
 We use italics (marked up as ``*italic text*``) when:
 1. Introducing concepts, e.g.:
   - [...] where "const" is considered a *weaker* form than "input", for example, and "series" *stronger* than "simple".
+1. Referring to user interface components:
+  - Use the "Settings" dialog box to modify the script's inputs, visual attributes, or visiblity.
+  - Users of your script can change its input values with the "Settings/Inputs" tab.

 ### Monospace